What Do We Mean By Ellipsis?

 Mike said that they bought sunglasses, and Monika [said that they bought] smartphones.

-When most but not all of a verb phrase is left out, pseudo-gapping is happening.
+When most but not all of a verb phrase is left out, pseudo-gapping happens.
+For example:

 Lucas is washing the dishes Friday, and Payton is [washing the dishes] Saturday.

 Stripping happens when everything, except a single element, is omitted from a clause.
-The clause is often followed by words such as 'too,' 'also,' or 'as well.'
+The clause is often followed by words such as 'too', 'also', or 'as well'.
+For example:

 She told Mal to stop horsing around, and [she told] Eli [to stop horsing around] too.